Can an HOA Prevent my ADU Build in California?November 15th, 2021

 Luckily, the set of architectural plans that are submitted to the city for building approval will be the same set you submit to the HOA, which makes the whole process a bit more efficient.
 There are two ways of going about plan submission:

 - Submit plans concurrently to your HOA and to the municipality.
 This approach does risk the HOA requesting changes that we then have to amend to match the city-submitted set.
-Changes can draw out the build process quite a bit.
+Most cities will require a number of revisions before a permit is issued, as well, which may also alter your HOA’s approval of your plans should the change throughout the process.
+These changes can draw out the build process quite a bit.

 - Submit plans sequentially, first to the HOA then to the city.
 This approach would allow you to get feedback from the HOA and incorporate ahead of submission to the city.
 When going about approval sequentially, we can likely just submit the architectural plans and specifications, and not include the T24 and structural engineering the city will require, which can make the process less time consuming and more likely for positive feedback.